Abhi-0212000/Visual-Odometry-for-Localization/README.md

 ## Visual-Odometry-for-Localization

-Visual Odometry for Localization in Autonomous Driving
+Visual Odometry for Localization in Autonomous Driving.
+This project is part of the Self-Driving Cars Specialization by the University of Toronto

 Visual odometry is a technique used to estimate the trajectory of a camera by analyzing images captured by the camera over time.
 In this project, we implement visual odometry using images obtained from a monocular camera.